Diegotistical/Diegotistical/README.md

 ### About Me
 - Undergraduate at Universidad de La Laguna (Spain)
-- Self-learning Python, C++, and math for Quant Finance
+- Learning Python, C++, and Math for Quant Finance
-- Interested in HFT, Market microstructure, ML and volatility modeling
+- Interested in HFT, Market Microstructure, ML and Volatility Modeling

 ---